 The King of Queens, which premiered in 1998, ran for nine seasons on CBS with James starring and executive producing, and it garnered him an Emmy nomination in 2006 for Outstanding Lead Actor in a Comedy Series.
 The show concluded its run in 2007 but continues to air daily in syndication across the country and around the world.

 In 2001, James brought his stand-up act to TV with Sweat the Small Stuff, a one-hour special for Comedy Central.
 In 2005, Kevin James and Ray Romano executive produced and starred in the HBO Sports Special Making the Cut: The Road to Pebble Beach; a documentary about the Pebble Beach Pro Am Golf Tournament that was nominated for a Sports Emmy.

-Aside from his on-camera work, James’s voice has been featured in the animated films Barnyard (2006) for Nick Movies, as well as Monster House (2006) and the upcoming Hotel Transylvania (2012) for Sony Pictures Animation.
+Aside from his on-camera work, James’s voice has been featured in the animated films Barnyard (2006) for Nick Movies, as well as Monster House (2006) and Hotel Transylvania (2012) for Sony Pictures Animation.

 With sardonic wit and incisive social critiques, David Sedaris has become one of America’s pre-eminent humor writers.
 The great skill with which he slices through cultural euphemisms and political correctness proves that Sedaris is a master of satire and one of the funniest and most observant writers addressing the human condition today.